ChristopherEeles/ObsidianNotebook/Vault/Garden/Step Functions.md

 Tags: [[Machine Learning]] [[Artificial Intelligence]] [[Deep Learning]]

 # Step Functions
-* Also called activation functions, are applies to an neural network output to determine the state of the artifical neural circuit
+* Applied to a neural network output to determine the state of the artifical neural circuit, common in [[Perceptron]]s

 ## Heaviside Function
 $$ \large